Costa da Mina: History

 Agrarian settlements that worked iron and gold began to settle the region that came to be known as the Costa da Mina by 1000.
 Between 1125 and 1250, West African gold became highly sought after in Europe due to its purity and availability as well as no alternative gold mines existing in Europe at the time.
-West African gold would be traded to Morocco, Tunisia, and Egypt were they would be minted into coins and then traded throughout Europe through the Iberian and Italian peninsulas.
+West African gold would be traded to Morocco, Tunisia, and Egypt were they would be minted into coins and then traded throughout Europe through the Iberian Peninsula and Italian Peninsula.
 Portuguese interests in controlling the gold trade led to partnerships between the Portuguese crown and Italian merchants to finance several Portuguese trade expeditions to coastal West Africa.
 One such expedition led by Fernão Gomes first discovered gold being traded in the region in January 1471 in a village named Shama.
 This discovery was considered by then Portuguese scholars and historians as the "most significant ‘discovery’ in the oceanic exploration of the West African coast".
 The presence of gold in the region was so significant that the region was named after it.

 Disputes between the Portuguese and the Spanish over ownership of this newfound region led to the signing of the Treaty of Alcáçovas in 1479, which granted Portugal exclusive rights over coastal West Africa.
 Around 1482 to 1483, the Portuguese erected the São Jorge da Mina, a fortified base which was the first permanent European settlement in West Africa, to store their goods and secure their trade monopoly over their European competitors in the region.
 The fortress enabled the Portuguese to establish the Portuguese Gold Coast colony and served as the center of the gold trade, slave trade, commerce, and missionary work in the region.
 The second-highest number of enslaved Africans sent to Brazil after Portuguese Angola in central Africa were sent from the Costa da Mina through the São Jorge da Mina.
 In the 1570s, some Portuguese in São Jorge da Mina and many members of the Council of State in Lisbon vouched for the region to be colonized.
 Between 1580 and 1640, Portuguese supremacy over the region would slowly diminish due to shifting priorities under the reign of Sebastião, competition from pirates, and direct conflict with the Dutch would lead to the Portuguese conceding their claims to the region.